Skip to main content

 About our Radio Theatre

-TNP’s Radio Theater brings classic stories and new adaptations straight into your home.
+TNP’s Radio Theatre brings classic stories and new adaptations straight into your home.
 These productions follow the style of vintage broadcast dramas, relying on expressive performances, rich narration, and detailed soundscapes to pull listeners into the world of the story.
 You can enjoy them from anywhere, at any time, without giving up the quality you expect from TNP.

 The result is a warm and engaging experience that feels both nostalgic and new.

-Radio Theater is perfect for anyone who wants theatre they can enjoy on their own schedule, whether on a quiet evening, during a commute, or while relaxing at home.
+Radio Theatre is perfect for anyone who wants theatre they can enjoy on their own schedule, whether on a quiet evening, during a commute, or while relaxing at home.
 It offers a different way to connect with TNP, built on imagination, storytelling, and the skill of our artists.

 Find us on your favorite platform!